eos/eos/doc/use-cases.rst

 ================================

 The full list of built-in constraints for the most-recent EOS release is available online `here <https://eos.github.io/doc/constraints>`_.
-For an interactive apporach to see the list of constraints available to you, run the following in a Jupyter notebook:
+For an interactive approach to see the list of constraints available to you, run the following in a Jupyter notebook:

 .. code-block::

    import eos
    display(eos.Constraints())

-Searching for a specific observable is possible filtering by the constraint name's `prefix`, `name`, or `suffix`, e.g.:
+Searching for a specific observable is possible by filtering for specific strings in the constraint name's `prefix`, `name`, or `suffix` parts.
+The following example only show constraints that contain `'B^0->D^+'` in the prefix part:

 .. code-block::